Rabies: Protect Your Family and Pets

 How can I protect my family and pets against rabies?

 Be sure your dog, cat or ferret is vaccinated against rabies, and keep your pet’s vaccination up-to-date.
 Maryland law requires that all dogs, cats and ferrets 4 months of age and older be vaccinated against rabies.
-House cats need to be vaccinated, even if they do not go outside.
+Pet cats need to be vaccinated and kept inside.
 See Animal Control for information about vaccinations, licensing and other laws regarding pets.
+See Basic Indoor Cat Needs.

 Discourage wild animals from coming into your yard and house by following these recommendations: